krivard/codalab-worksheets-wiki/Execution.md

 ## Overview: How the worker system works

-CodaLab's distributed worker system executes run bundles in CodaLab.
+CodaLab's distributed worker system executes the run bundles in CodaLab.
 To begin, a worker machine connects to the CodaLab server and asks for run bundles to run.
 The CodaLab server finds a run that hasn't been executed yet, and assigns the worker to it.
 The worker then downloads (if not downloaded already) all the relevant